ManchesterMachineMakers/RobotController/README.md

 ## Note on documentation
-Documentation specific to our team and for how to do stuff with this code is in [the docs folder](docs).
+Documentation specific to our team and for how to do stuff with this code is in [the wiki](https://github.com/ManchesterMachineMakers/FreightFrenzy/wiki).

 ## NOTICE